-No one wants to walk out their car and find that they have been issued a traffic ticket.
+No one wants to walk out of their car and find that they have been issued a traffic ticket.
 However, this is a scenario that plays out hundreds of times each day in New York City.
-Both local drivers and tourists are issued tickets because they parked in a no parking zone, let a parking meter expire, or parked in an area they should have never parked.
+Both local drivers and tourists are issued tickets because they parked in a no-parking zone, let a parking meter expire, or parked in an area they should have never parked.
 If you have received a parking ticket, you may have many questions.
 Your questions may range from whether you can dispute the ticket to how to pay the ticket.
 Here are a few frequently asked questions that you may have about NYC parking tickets and the answers.

 Can You Dispute a Parking Ticket?

 If you feel that you were issued a parking ticket when you should not have been, you always have the right to dispute a parking ticket.
-In the New York, you have 30 days to either pay the ticket or file a dispute.
+In New York, you have 30 days to either pay the ticket or file a dispute.
 If you fail to dispute the ticket within this timeframe, it is automatically assumed you are pleading no contest and you are guilty of the violation.